-MT Space and the Sexual Assault Support Centre of Waterloo Region (SASC) have teamed up to present Chelsea’s Story, a virtual performance and talkback series beginning on February 22 (2023), National Human Trafficking Awareness Day.
+MT Space, the Sexual Assault Support Centre of Waterloo Region (SASC), and the Coalition of Muslim Women (CMW) have teamed up to present Chelsea’s Story, a virtual performance and talkback series running from February 22-24, 2024.
+The performances coincide with Human Trafficking Awareness Day in Canada on February 22.

 What audiences have had to say